Writing. Research. Education.

 I want to make a difference.

 I am a scholar leveraging my classical library, communications, digital media, and instructional technologies expertise for social justice.
 I aim to empower learning, increase awareness to build strong communities, and improve the quality of life for all people.
-I am a PC(USA) ordained Deacon, anti-racism facilitator, contemplative, and lay theologian who teaches Bible Studies and crafts liturgies integrated with the practice of mindfulness.
-I am trained facilitator for the Ignatian Spiritual Exercises.
+I am a PC(USA) ordained Deacon, anti-racism facilitator, contemplative, and lay theologian who teaches Bible Studies and crafts liturgies integrated with the practices of mindfulness.
+I am a trained facilitator for the Ignatian Spiritual Exercises.

 In 2012, I began to experiment with publishing and writing creative realism genres that combine the power of literary research, macro-social statistics, local theologies, and intimate, personal narratives.
 Such writing has often brought activism into my life.
 I try to extend grace to all people, including faith leaders, and publicly elected officials.
 Being a voice of hope and healing in polarizing situations is my hall-mark.
 I’ve been called a “change agent”, an “innovation champion” and “Barnabas” after the New Testament character who was so encouraging that it became his name!

 In 2015, I founded the Anti-racism Digital Library and International Anti-racism Thesaurus.
-I continue to curate it and have presented two papers about how the ADL can be used to teach anti-racism along with the ACRL Information Competency Framework at the 2016 and 2017 Annual Conference of the American Theological Library Association.
+I continue to curate it and have shared two papers about how the ADL can be used to teach anti-racism along with the ACRL Information Competency Framework at the 2016 and 2017 Annual Conference of the American Theological Library Association.

 In 2018, I increased awareness of the OC homelessness crisis by founding Irvine for Everyone, a grassroots advocacy initiative and community education campaign.
 To demystify homelessness, I created the I4E /Housing for Everyone digital library and housing hub.
 I am grateful to the PC(USA), Presbyterian Women, Inc., friends from interfaith groups, clubs, and non-profits for coming alongside as partners.